icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Code Time](https://www.software.com/code-time) - an extension for time-tracking and coding metrics in VS Code, Atom, IntelliJ, Sublime Text, and more.
   * [ConfigCat](https://configcat.com) - Cross-platform feature flag service.
 SDKs for all major languages.
 Free plan up to 10 flags, 2 environments, 1 product and 5 Million requests per month.
 Unlimited user seats.
 Students get 100 flags and 100 Million requests per month for free.
   * [docsapp.io](https://www.docsapp.io/) — Easiest way to publish documentation, free for Open Source
-  * [Filly](https://fill.ly) — Boost your web development workflow by reusing manual actions done previously on your app.
-Form filler for improved team collaboration.
   * [Form2Channel](https://form2channel.com) — Place a static html form on your website and receive submissions directly to Google Sheets, Email, Slack, Telegram or Http.
 No coding necessary.
   * [FOSSA](https://fossa.com/) - Scalable, end-to-end management for third-party code, license compliance and vulnerabilities.
   * [fullcontact.com](https://www.fullcontact.com/developer/pricing/) — Help your users know more about their contacts by adding social profile into your app.
 500 free Person API matches/month